aijkoopmans/betterthanlife/_jobs/environment_artist.md

 We’re an Amsterdam based indie studio that focuses on high-fidelity, polished experiences that push VR forward.
 We’re the studio behind <a href="/projects/kayak_vr_mirage">Kayak VR: Mirage</a>.
 For Kayak VR, and possible other projects in the future, we’re looking for an environment artist.

 Kayak VR: Mirage is a kayaking simulator made for VR using Unreal Engine, with an emphasis on graphical fidelity and nature.
-It’s available on PCVR (Steam) and it launched in february on the PSVR2 alongside the headset - where it became the best selling title that month.
-Our goal is to bring new beautiful environments to the game as we have a passionate playerbase who’d love to explore more unique locations.
+It’s available on PCVR (Steam) and it launched in February on the PSVR2 alongside the headset - where it became the best selling title that month.
+Our goal is to bring new beautiful environments to the game as we have a passionate player base who’d love to explore more unique locations.
 On top of that we’d offer you the creative freedom to create environments you are passionate about.

 <h3>Responsibilities</h3>